seankohjs/ML-Movie-Recommender/README.md

 - Incorporates current airing movies into the recommendation process.

 ## Data Description
+#NOTE FOR DBTT PROJECT, MOVIE DATA SET HAS BEEN CUT TO 500K ROWS FOR SUBMISSION PURPOSES

-The project uses three primary datasets:
+DATASET WAS OBTAINED FROM GROUPLEN MOVIELEN'S 32M MOVIES The project uses three primary datasets:
 - **movies.csv**: Contains movie details with columns such as `movieId`, `title`, and `genres`.
 The `genres` field is a pipe-separated string (e.g., "Action|Adventure").
 - **ratings.csv**: Contains user ratings for movies with columns `userId`, `movieId`, `rating`, and `timestamp`.